 - Local and state legislators will be invited to attend and make remarks.
 Please note, the Chamber cannot guarantee their attendance.

-- Chamber staff will be on site to with ribbon, scissors, a framed certificate, and a camera to capture this historic occasion.
+- Chamber staff will attend with ribbon, scissors, a framed certificate, and a camera to capture this celebratory occasion.
 A staff person will facilitate the entire ceremony for you, including introductions to VIPs and other Chamber members.

 - Photos of the event will be shared on the Chamber’s social media, and as space allows, featured in our print marketing.
 The best photos can be made available to you for your own marketing as well.